koenrane/KR-new-site/content/the-art-of-the-artificial-insights-from-artificial.md

 : Sometimes, we have to stop evaluating a plan before the game is done; this can leave us in a deceptively good-looking state.
 Say I move my queen diagonal to your pawn and then I have to stop searching.
 A simple material evaluation function wouldn't see that the queen is about to get obliterated, so it returns a neutral score.
 Quiescence search considers the "stability" of a position and searches until it gets to quiescent states, providing a partial workaround for this problem.
 The search is constrained to certain types of moves.

 **Singular extension**
-: We try historically-good moves when we reach the search's depth limit as a last-ditch effort to extend the search tree a bit further.
+: We try historically good moves when we reach the search's depth limit as a final attempt to expand the search tree a bit further.

-This is even more relevant to deep learning, where numerous engineering tricks are employed to eke out a slightly-improved clas​sification accuracy.
-I agree that spending some effort working on local optimization of established methods is beneficial, but wouldn't it be higher expected utility to have more researchers studying the fundamentals and innovating new approaches?
+Likewise, in deep learning, numerous engineering tricks manage to slightly improve clas​sification accuracy.
+I agree that it's good to spend some effort on improving existing methods, but wouldn't it be better for more researchers to study the fundamentals and invent new approaches?

 ![](https://assets.turntrout.com/static/images/posts/Nwg4Zug.avif)